 Crosby Mansion, located on Crosby Lane in Brewster, is a grand and opulent building.
 Completed in 1888 by Albert Crosby for his wife, Matilda, it was actually built around his original childhood home.
 Some locals claim it is haunted!
 It features 35 rooms overlooking Cape Cod Bay.
 Not your traditional Cape style home, Crosby Mansion was built in the architectural style of many mansions that existed on Chicago's gold coast.
 This lavish and grand home has been restored by The Friends of Crosby House and is open for tours on the first and third Sundays in July and August.
 A $5 donation per person is appreciated.
 For more details regarding tours and other open houses, go to www.crosbymansion.com.

 The Captain Bangs Hallet House is a must visit if you are looking to explore a sea captain's home.
 Filled with treasures from Captain Hallet's travels, you will find displays of silk, porcelain and lacquered items, as well as numerous children's toys.
 Each room is arranged in such a way as to reflect family life as it may have been in the 19th Century.
-The house is open on Thursday, Friday, Saturday & Sunday, June 1 through October 15, with tours at 1, 2 & 3 PM.
-Admission is $5 per adult and 50 cents per child.
+The house is open on Thursday, Friday, Saturday & Sunday, June 15 through October 15, with tours at 1, 2 & 3 PM.
+Admission is $5 per adult and free to any Yarmouth resident and child.
 The Captain Bangs Hallet House is located on the Strawberry Lane Common, just off Route 6A in Yarmouth Port.

 Captain Bangs Hallet House